Bacteria vs virus – learn the difference and the best way to fight each.

 - What color is it?
 While green or yellow mucus can be a sign of a bacterial infection, doctors say that’s an unreliable indicator of the need for an antibiotic.

 - What’s your throat look like?
 White spots can be a sign of bacteria.
 A sore throat without other cold symptoms can be strep throat, which absolutely requires antibiotics.
 To be sure, you need a culture or rapid antigen test, which can be done while you wait.
-To be sure, you will need a culture or rapid antigen test.

 Make yourself feel better